mjimenezj/Portfolio/Projects/README.md

 # 📚 Welcome to the Projects section

-👷‍♂️ As I continue learning and refining my skills, this repository is a work in progress, so I will be adding updates and more projects in the future.
+🚧 As I continue learning and refining my skills, this repository is a work in progress, so I am constantly adding updates and new projects! 🚀

 ## What's inside?